 ITALY – After the December referendum went to the polls – and failed with a 59.1% “no” vote – Italian Prime Minister Matteo Renzi kept to his promise and resigned.
 On December 5, the referendum marked a change in Italy.
-Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power to be reduced, fail, claiming it a threat to democracy.
-However, Italy, the EU’s third largest economy is now plunging into political and economical chaos.
+Victory for anti-establishment and right wing parties have seen Renzi’s hope for Senate power reduced and failing, claiming it a threat to democracy.
+However, Italy, the EU’s third largest economy is now plunging into political and economic chaos.

-Only days ago, Italy’s plan to set up a parallel currency gained ground.
-Some say the Italian economy could soar if the plans come into fruition.
-Alternatively, so far, under the EU, Italy’s economy has stagnated for almost two decades.
+Italy’s plan to set up a parallel currency gained ground, with some saying the Italian economy could soar if the plans come into fruition.
+However, under the EU, Italy’s economy has stagnated for almost two decades.

 If the parallel currency is successful, Italy will have the ability to leave the European Union.
 Former PM Berlusconi argued in August that it is also legal within the EU for Italy to launch the new currency.
 With almost two-thirds of Italian voters on the anti-euro stance, it is unlikely the alternative currency discussion is going away.

-A Spring election is earmarked for Italy in the new year.
-Although Berlusconi fell from grace in 2011, and was forced to step down over his management of Italy’s debt crisis, the now 81-year-old is set to return to the political arena, backed by the centre-Right coalition.
+A Spring election is earmarked for Italy in the new year; and although Berlusconi fell from grace in 2011, being forced to step down over his management of Italy’s debt crisis, the now 81-year-old is set to return to the political arena with a centre-right coalition backing.

 The March 4 elections will signify a headache for the EU as anti-EU rhetoric continues.
-In a rare interview aired on the BBC, Silvio Berlusconi predicts a return to the national Lira currency and abandon the euro entirely.
+In a rare interview aired on the BBC, Silvio Berlusconi predicts a return to the national Lira currency and a full abandonment of the euro.
 If this were to occur, the EU would face collapse as its third largest economy chooses to depart.

 © 2017 copyright reserved, Aral Bereux, D. News.